lite-xl/lite-xl.github.io/docs/developer-guide/views-examples.md

 toolbar.example_toolbar_node = TreeView.node.b:split("up", toolbar.example_toolbar_view, {y = true})
 ```

-This instruction splits the `TreeView` according to the `up` direction, adds the `toolbar.example_toolbar_view` and fixes its size along the y axis.
+This code splits the `TreeView` according to the `up` direction, adds the `toolbar.example_toolbar_view` and fixes its size along the Y-axis.

 `return toolbar` returns the toolbar table to Lite XL.